-To send bulk messages, filter to the desired subset of students or parents.
+To send bulk messages, teachers may filter to the desired subset of students or parents.

 Click the drop-down arrow and select Message Parents.

-In some cases, you may want to send the same message to select parents or students from your classes or groups.
+In some cases, teachers may want to send the same message to select parents or students from their classes or groups.
 Click the gear at the top right corner of the screen after filtering and select who to send the message to.

 Then, click the drop-down arrow and select message options.